Slow Cooker Tex-Mex Beef Roast

 2. Once the Instant Pot is hot, add the oil to the pot.
 Add the seasoned beef and sear until browned.
 Remove the beef from the Instant Pot and set aside.

-4. Add the beef back to the pot along with the black beans, corn, and green chilies.
-Stir to mix well.
+5. Add the beef back to the pot along with the black beans, corn, and green chilies.

-5. Close lid and seal valve.
-Set high pressure and cook for 20 minutes per pound of beef.
-Natural release pressure for 10 minutes then manually the remaining pressure.
+6. Close lid and seal valve.
+Set high pressure and cook for 45 minutes.
+When cooking time is complete, let the pressure naturally release for 10 minutes then manually the remaining pressure.

 This post contains affiliate links, which means I receive money if you make a purchase using one of the links.
 For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/.